-CCHS teachers created our Key Stage 3 curriculum, for Year 7-9 girls, using the following four key elements to frame their learning:
+CCHS teachers created our Key Stage 3 curriculum, for Year 7-9 students, using the following four key elements to frame students’ learning and development:

-Students study, English, Mathematics, Science, French, German, Geography, History, Religious Studies, Art, Drama, Music, Physical Education (including Dance), PSHE (Personal, Social, Health and Economic education) and Computing.
+Students study, English, Mathematics, Computing, Science, French, German, Geography, History, Religious Studies, Philosophy (Year 7 only), Art, Drama, Music, Physical Education (including Dance) and PSHE (Personal, Social, Health and Economic education).

-The courses followed are as in Year 7, with Latin being introduced and the sciences being taught as separate subjects (Biology, Chemistry and Physics).
+The courses followed are as in Year 7, including Latin and the sciences taught as separate subjects: Biology, Chemistry and Physics.

 Key Stage 4 Curriculum

-The core programme consists of GCSE courses in Mathematics, English Language, English Literature, Biology, Chemistry, Physics, French or German, Geography or History, alongside core RS and core PE (students can elect to study PE as an extra GCSE course within their core time).
+The core programme consists of GCSE courses in Mathematics, English Language, English Literature, Biology, Chemistry, Physics, French or German, and Geography or History, alongside core RS and core PE (students can elect to study PE as an extra GCSE course within their core time).
 Students also choose two other courses (one Additional and one Open) as optional subjects.
 We strongly recommend that all students select a Creative subject (Art, Drama, Computer Science or Music) to ensure a broad and balanced curriculum.
 We regularly review the range of courses we offer and other subjects may be available in the future.

 Year 11 students continue their Year 10 courses.